-BUS 390 Experiential Learning Opportunity (ELO) in Business Administration - 3 credit hours.
+- BUS 338 Federal Contracting 3 credit hours.
+Introduce students to the architecture of federal government acquisition from statutory regulations that frame the contract to the proper implementation and understanding of government provisions and clauses.
+Prerequisite: None. - BUS 390 Experiential Learning Opportunity (ELO) in Business Administration 3 credit hours.
 An experiential learning opportunity in the form of a co-op, internship, or field experience that combines classroom concepts with practical work experience related to the student's major field of study.
 Prerequisite: ELO 250; A student must be at least a sophomore, registered with Career Development Services (CDS) and possess/maintain a minimum 2.0 GPA in cumulative and major to register for this course.
 The student's faculty advisor, department chair, and dean must sign-off on an ELO prior to and after completion in order to receive ELO course credit.